nonono64qwertyu/SlowPythonKahootBot/README.txt

 How to run:
 If you're on Windows, run run.bat, on linux or Mac, just run from the command interface: "python main.py"

+Plans:
+-I want to find an alternative way to interact with kahoot, other than Selenium, because it is slow

 ___________________________________________________________________________________________
       __                         _    _                                   ____